dymmond/edgy/docs/settings.md

 * **EDGY_SETTINGS_MODULE** environment variable.

-All the settings are **[pydantic BaseSettings](https://pypi.org/project/pydantic-settings/)** objects which makes it easier to use and override when needed.
+All the settings are **[Pydantic BaseSettings](https://pypi.org/project/pydantic-settings/)** objects which makes it easier to use and override when needed.

 ### EDGY_SETTINGS_MODULE